 - The payment arrangement: if the debtor is responsive, we can arrange a payment schedule, suitable for both parties.

-- The second demand: of the debtor refuses the payment schedule, or if he does not comply, in most cases this will mark the end of the extrajudicial phase.
+- The second demand: if the debtor refuses the payment schedule or if he/she does not comply, in most cases, this will mark the end of the extrajudicial phase.

-- The legal proceedings notification: the debtor needs to be informed of the fact that the creditor, through his representatives, will commence the judicial proceedings.
+- The legal proceedings notification: the debtor needs to be informed of the fact that the creditor, through his/her representatives, will commence the judicial proceedings.

 - Enforcement: upon obtaining an enforcement instrument for the due debt, the creditor can start the seizure of assets.

-When a debt collection case is solved outside of court, the process of debt collection can be agreed upon with the help of arbitration, mediation and secured through a payment agreement.
+When a debt collection case is solved outside of court, the process of debt collection can be agreed upon with the help of arbitration, and mediation and secured through a payment agreement.
 When the case is taken to court, the legal proceedings will end with a judgment that will still allow the debtor to comply voluntarily.
-If he fails to do so, then the creditor is entitled to start the execution or the enforcement of the measures.
-The court bailiff is the one authorized to enforce these measures and will oversee the process so that the creditor receives his claim.
-The bailiff, this public official who is responsible for the actual enforcement, is a participant to the process.
+If he/she fails to do so, then the creditor is entitled to start the execution or the enforcement of the measures.
+The court bailiff is the one authorized to enforce these measures and will oversee the process so that the creditor receives his/her claim.
+The bailiff, the public official who is responsible for the actual enforcement, is a participant in the process.
 His role includes the following:

 - to serve the enforceable document to the debtor.